spectrapepper/spectrapepper/paper/paper.md

 - Combinatorial analysis tools, such as Spearman, Pearson, and n-dimensional correlation coefficients.
 - Tools for Machine Learning applications, such as data merging, randomization, and decision map.
 - Sample data and examples.

-* Baseline removal functions.
-* Normalization methods.
-* Low and high-pass filters and trimming tools.
-* Combinatorial analysis tools, such as Spearman, Pearson, and n-dimensional correlation coefficients.
-* Tools for Machine Learning applications, such as data merging, randomization, and decision map.
-* Sample data and examples.

 # Acknowledgements